psywombats/divergence/game/readme.txt

 SO FAR:
 Well uh so far there's a map thing and you can move.
 I'm still overhauling the engine from an ABS to a dungeon crawl.
 If that sounds crazy it's because it is.
+Oh, there's a narrator and a cool formal AI system now.